 - Applicants must indicate “Internship or Volunteer” as the subject of the email letter.
 Please note that we can only consider the applications of Swiss or EU citizens.
-Applications from non-EU citizens who already have a valid work permit for the canton of Geneva will also be considered.
+Applications from other countries, who already have a valid Swiss or EU permit will also be considered.

 - Only short-listed candidates will be contacted.

 Geneva International Centre for Justice Human Rights Training Courses